-During the nine-month period ended September 30, 2022, the energy purchased by the electricity distribution companies ("EDEs"), measured in giga watthours, increased by 3.2 % compared to the same period in 2021, while technical and non-technical energy losses were estimated at 31.9% of energy purchased, as compared to 34.0% for the same period in 2021.
-This slight decrease in energy losses was mainly a result of network maintenance and rehabilitation projects that the Republic conducted during such period, which have been funded by long-term financing in the amount of US\$24.8 million from the World Bank, the Inter-American Development Bank (the "IDB"), the Organization of Petroleum Exporting Countries ("OPEC"), the Fund for International Development (the "OFID"), and the European Investment Bank (the "EIB").
+During the six-month period ended June 30, 2023, the energy purchased by the electricity distribution companies ("EDEs"), measured in giga watthours, increased by 7.9% compared to the same period in 2022, while technical and non-technical energy losses were estimated at 34.6% of energy purchased, as compared to 31.3% for the same period in 2022.
+This increase in energy losses was mainly a result of the base effect in connection with the billing, between January and July 2022, of energy that had been used by government institutions but not billed during prior periods, despite the network maintenance and rehabilitation projects that the Republic conducted during such period, which have been funded by long-term financing in the amount of US\$12.1 million from the World Bank, the Inter-American Development Bank (the "IDB"), the Organization of Petroleum Exporting Countries ("OPEC"), the Fund for International Development (the "OFID"), and the European Investment Bank (the "EIB").

-During the same period, the current deficit of the electricity sector was US\$997.7 million.
-In addition, during the third quarter of 2022, capital expenditures by public electricity companies were US\$96.3 million.

-Therefore, the overall deficit of the electricity sector was US\$1,094.0 million, a 60.7% increase as compared to the same period in 2021.
+During the same period of 2023, the current deficit of the electricity sector was US\$588.4 million.
+In addition, during the first half of 2023, capital expenditures by public electricity companies were US\$84.5 million.
+Therefore, the overall deficit of the electricity sector was US\$672.9 million, an 8.1% increase as compared to the same period in 2022.
 This increase is mainly due to an increase in capital expenses and operating expenses, mainly related to greater energy purchase expenses resulting from the increase in international energy prices that has taken place since the second half of 2021.

-During the nine-month period ended September 30, 2022, the Budgetary Government transferred US\$1,003.0 million to the electricity sector as contributions for the tariff subsidy and to finance the current deficit of the three EDEs, an increase of US\$551.2 million, or 122.0%, as compared to the same period in 2021.
-This increase in Government transfers was due, to a material extent, to the increase in international energy prices that has taken place since the second half of 2021.
-In a ddition, during the nine-month period ended September 30, 2022, the Punta Catalina Thermal Power Plant transferred US\$180.0 million to the Budgetary Government, compared to US\$122.2 million transferred during the same period in 2021.
-Therefore, the net amount transferred by the Budgetary Government to the electricity sector during the nine-month period ended September 30, 2022, was US\$823.0 million, compared to US\$366.5 million during the same period in 2021, an increase of 124.6%.
+During the six-month period ended June 30, 2023, the Budgetary Government transferred US\$761.3 million to the electricity sector as contributions for the tariff subsidy and to finance the current deficit of the three EDEs, an increase of US\$196.6 million, or 34.8%, as compared to the same period in 2022.
+This increase in Government transfers was due, to a material extent, to a 7.9% increase in the energy purchase price driven by higher international fuel prices, as well as an increase in energy supplied by distribution companies as a percentage of total demand.
+In addition, during the six-month period ended June 30, 2023, the Punta Catalina Thermal Power Plant transferred US\$110.0 million to the Budgetary Government, compared to US\$150.0 million transferred during the same period in 2022.
+Therefore, the net amount transferred by the Budgetary Government to the electricity sector during the six-month period ended June 30, 2023, was US\$651.1 million, compared to US\$549.7 million during the same period in 2022, an increase of 18.4%.